How to Manage Meeting Notes in Notion: A Practical DB Setup for Teams of 5-30

 1. Hit record on your Mac when the meeting starts (no setup, one click)

-2. AI generates minutes the moment the meeting ends
+2. AI generates the minutes the moment the meeting ends

 3. One-click sync sends the minutes plus recording URL to a new Notion DB page